themattspiral/fast-prng-wasm/docs/namespaces/Xoroshiro128Plus_SIMD.md

 `v128`

-2 unsigned 32-bit integers, returned as f64s
+2 unsigned 32-bit integers, returned as `f64`s
-so that the JS runtime converts them to `Number`s.
+so that the JS runtime converts them to `number`s.

 ***